 - Using Chrome?
-You can't edit Office documents in Chrome using Windows 10 and Office 2016.
+You can only edit Office documents in Chrome using Windows 10 and Office 2016.
 Earlier combinations may not work as Chrome does not support WebDAV clients.
-See CONF-23322 Open

 - Using Internet Explorer?
 You can only edit documents in Microsoft Office.
 OpenOffice is not supported.

 - Using Linux?
 You can only edit documents in OpenOffice.
 Microsoft Office is not supported.
 See CONFSERVER-17250OPEN .
 You will also need to be using Firefox 56 or earlier (see above).

 Not seeing the Office Connector options?
 Your system administrator may have disabled all or part of the Office Connector.See Configuring the Office Connector.